 - In Monstrous Regiment William de Worde chases all over Borogravia reporting on the war and his human interest stories change public opinion about the war and guarantee that Borogravia will have food and supplies through the winter.

 - Parodied earlier in The Truth, where William finds himself explaining to the Patrician that you need "human interest" stories in order to get people to read the stories that are "in the public interest".
 The Patrician wonders if this means humans and the public are different people.
+As de Worde puts it, what's in the public interest and what the public's interested in don't necessarily overlap.

 - These are at the core of the John Grisham novel The Last Juror.
 It was a story on a black family that boasted five college graduates that made the newspaper profitable, and, by the end of the book, the protagonist had done such a story on every person in town.